ArshanaWelivita/PinballPanic/README.md

 After a few seconds, the bumpers in the grid will disappear, and the user will be prompted to enter the ball's ending location.
 In this case, the answer is [2, 4] where the answer is given in the form [row, col].
 So the user would enter "[2, 4]" to move on to the next round.
 If the user enters the correct answer, they will need to press 'c' to move onto the next level, otherwise they are presented with a "GAME OVER".

-To execute the game, use: dune exec _build/default/src/bin/pinball_panic.exe
+To execute the game on the command line, use: dune exec _build/default/src/bin/pinball_panic.exe

 To execute the server implementation of the game, use: dune exec ./pinball_server.exe